 The International Parliamentary Scholarship programme provides graduates of Latvian universities with an opportunity to learn more about the work of the German Bundestag and public life in Germany by taking part in the work of MPs’ offices.
 The rules of the German parliament require Latvian applicants for the International Parliamentary Scholarship to be Latvian citizens under the age of 30, have a good command of the German language and possess a university degree.

 EU member states are interested in creating exchange programmes that enable students to learn about the political experience of other countries and expand their language skills.
 Since 2010, the Saeima has been offering a counterpart programme for German students who wish to gain an insight into the work of the Latvian parliament.
 This programme gives an opportunity for German youths to learn about the democratic and parliamentary experience in Latvia, and it promotes recognition of Latvia and its policies in Germany.

-This year will be the sixth time that this programme is implemented, and two German students – Lena-Marie Franke and Tobias Müller – will intern at the Saeima from 4 to 29 September 2017.
-The youths will have an opportunity to learn about the work of MPs, completing their traineeship with MP Solvita Āboltiņa (Unity), Chairperson of the group for interparliamentary relations with Germany, and MP Igors Pimenovs (Concord), member of the same group.
+This year will be the seventh time that this programme is implemented, and two German students – Sabine Brossart and Alexander Toop – will intern at the Saeima from 3 to 28 September 2018.
+The youths will have an opportunity to learn about the work of MPs, completing their traineeship with MP Inese Lībiņa-Egnere (Unity), Deputy Speaker of the Saeima and Deputy Chair of the Group for Interparliamentary Relations with Germany, and MP Igors Pimenovs (Concord), member of the same group.
 The students will also attend classes at the University of Latvia.